Fishing

 northern waters.

-Steam trawlers required much
+Steam trawlers required much more capital in building and

-more capital in building and running than had traditionally been the case with
+running than had traditionally been the case with smacks that had very often

-smacks that had very often been owned by their skippers.
-Therefore, joint stock
+been owned by their skippers.
+Therefore, joint stock limited liability

-ports that prospered were those that could provide the requisite engineering
+were those that could provide the requisite engineering and coaling back up,

-and coaling back up, those without ambling along with the old sailing smacks.
+those without ambling along with the old sailing smacks.

 As could be predicted there was